 Instead of becoming dependent on guided meditation, learn to do it properly by focusing on your breath or a mantra.
 If you do that, you will be able to meditate anytime and anywhere.

-Finally, you mention "analyzing thoughts" in your question.
+Finally, you mention "analyzing thoughts" in your questions.
 It's important to note that meditation isn't analyzing thoughts.
 You don't dwell on your thoughts, and you don't dissect them or try to understand why they occur.

 You simply observe.

 If you analyze, you are indulging thoughts by engaging with them.
 This gives rise to more thoughts, which lead to emotions, which lead to more thoughts, which lead to more emotions...and on and on and on.